mendix/docs/content/en/docs/howto/integration/importing-and-exporting-objects.md

 5. Click **OK**.

-A dialog informing about imported add-on module shows up.
+If you are importing a module with the *.mxmodule* extension, a dialog informing you about the imported add-on module will be displayed.
 {{< figure src="/attachments/howto/integration/importing-and-exporting-objects/mxmodule-notification.png" >}}

 You see a new or replaced module in the **App Explorer**.
 You also see your changes in the **Changes** section.
 In this example, the existing module has been deleted and replaced by the newly imported module: